Big FM Tamil Entertainment Awards

-BIG Tamil Entertainment Award is an accolade presented by the Reliance Broadcast Network Limited under three broad categories: Television, Film, Arts.
-Part of the BIG Regional Entertainment Awards, the awards were presented first in 2011 for the best of 2010.
-The ceremony was held on 26 March 2011.
+BIG Tamil Entertainment Award is an accolade presented by the Reliance Broadcast Network Limited under three broad categories: Television, Film, and Arts.
+Part of the BIG Regional Entertainment Awards, the awards were presented first in 2011 for the best of 2010, at a ceremony held on 26 March 2011.
 The media partner was The Hindu and the broadcast partner was Vijay TV.
 The winners were elected by people's voting.